cchevalier/adn1-spotify-streamer/README.md

 ## Stage 2

+## Submission Stage 2 - attempt 2

-## Submission Stage 2 - attempt 1:
+## Submission Stage 2 - attempt 1
 A first attempt to meet the deadline of the June cohort / Spotify Stage 2.
 The track playback is implemented via a service bound to the player fragment but without implementation of status notification for this attempt.
 The service/player also uses broadcast feature to signal the end of the current track.
 The seekbar is implemented through a runnable/handler using the bound service to access current position of the media player.